 Great hall at the Brezno v Medvedovi konti

-The hall is located at the Brezno pri Medvedovi konti and truly, you do not have to put a lot of effort into it, except for the 100 meter descent.
+The hall is located at the Brezno pri Medvedovi konti and truly, you do not have to put a lot of effort into it, except for the 100-meter descent.
 Surely the first explorations of this abyss in the sixties were a lot more exciting.
 Back then, they used small ladders to descend the abyss, for which you had to have quite a lot of courage as well as trust in your friends.
 The second visit almost ended tragically, as a ladders tore during a descent where the caver was 20 meters above ground and he fell 15 meters deep.
-Because he was protected, his friend at the top managed to hold him back successfully with large difficulty, and he barely managed to escape of of the many pine tree trunks, which protrude from the rockfall cone.
+Because he was protected, his friend at the top managed to hold him back successfully with large difficulty, and he barely managed to escape of the many pine tree trunks, which protrude from the rockfall cone.

 The largest of them seems quite imposing and it would be hard to imagine the moment, when it hit the rockfall stones with full force.
 While its upright position lasts, it will serve as a great mark point of every shot.
 Well, somehow it seemed to us, that it would look better standing up straight.
 We did not succeed …

 When you light the hall with strong lights, it seems ordinarily small to the eye.
 The walls look about 30 meters apart, the ceiling is about 20 meters high, all in all, not a very special sight to behold.
-The cave does not have any large limestone formations, upon which one’s eye might rest, while the rocky blocks seems just like bigger stones.
+The cave does not have any large limestone formations, upon which one’s eye might rest, while the rocky blocks seem just like bigger stones.

 The look is deceiving, of course, as the cave measures about 150 meters and the height of the ceiling is sometimes even more than 50 meters.
 The huge dimension is only made clear when you position a caver in the far end of the cave.
 An optical illusion ‘par excellence’.